JustinEchols/OpenGL/README.md

 # OpenGL
-Computer graphics explorations with OpenGL
+3D game engine in OpenGL for learning purposes